jeremyessig/methodik/README.md

 ## Installation

-Dillinger requires Sass/SCSS (https://sass-lang.com/) to run.
+Metodik requires Sass/SCSS (https://sass-lang.com/) to run.

 Install the dependencies from the current github and copy/past it on your website folder.